If you received a credit card in the mail without applying, here are the steps you should take:

 - Report the practice to the Consumer Financial Protection Bureau.

-Q: I was sent a credit card without my authorization.
-What do I do?
+I received a credit card I didn’t apply for.
 My credit report was obviously dinged to obtain one.
 Will it be dinged again if I cancel?

 For starters, if you received a credit card without your authorization, it shouldn’t have happened.
 This is because in 1970 the Truth in Lending Act, which protects you against inaccurate and unfair credit billing and credit card practices, amended a rule to keep companies from sending out unsolicited credit cards.
 That said, for years, some stores and banks were able to exploit a loophole, in which they could send a credit card to members or clients unless they specifically opted out.
 The Truth in Lending Act has been amended many times since then, but you simply shouldn’t be receiving unsolicited credit cards.

 If it does somehow happen to you, and you don’t want the credit card, you should complain loudly to the brand and report the practice to the Consumer Financial Protection Bureau.
 If your credit score goes down, and if you cancel, it should be minimal and shouldn’t go down enough to justify hanging onto a credit card you didn’t ask for and don’t want.

 Why am I getting credit cards in the mail?

 You shouldn’t be receiving any credit cards in the mail that you haven’t applied for; for most banks and brands, anyway, that’s against the law.
 What you are probably receiving are credit card offers.
 These still require you to submit an application, and don’t contain a real credit card in the packet (sometimes there may be a cardboard mock card, but this isn’t a real credit card).